Memorized Reports

 MemorizedReportsWindow

-The normal usage is then to just click the default button, Select and Run Memorized Report, or press Enter which does the same thing.
-That brings up a file open dialog box, to select a previously memorized .rpt file from the Reports subdirectory of the program's Data Directory.
-As soon as you select it, any required arguments will be prompted for, and then the report will be displayed in the normal report-viewing window.
+The normal usage is then to select the desired report from the Selected Report drop-down list, then click the default button, Run, or press Enter which does the same thing.
+As soon as you do that, any required arguments for the report will be prompted for, and then the report will be displayed in the normal report-viewing window.
 If it was saved with custom sorts or filters, they will also be executed.

 If the report came from Custom Reports or the SQL Select window, rather than being a built-in report, and you wish to edit it further in the SQL Select window, check the checkbox at the top of this window ("Display reports memorized from the Database -> SQL Select window in that window ...") before selecting and running the report.
 It will then be displayed in that window, as you indicated.
 That would allow you to edit the SQL, Report Type, Orientation, and/or Title as desired before running it.
 (And if you do make changes, you might then want to re-memorize it, with the same or a different filename.)